baldraven/tetrizz/README.md

-piece get stuck in wall / other pieces piece not rotating sometimes wrong spawning rotation (and position ?) first piece in queue should be consumed at round start shadow effects on only one player
+piece get stuck in wall / other pieces piece not rotating sometimes wrong spawning rotation (and position ?) shadow effects on only one player

 👻  list :